 The Travel Time Messages on Dynamic Message Signs program is to encourage Transportation Management Centers (TMC) to fully utilize their Dynamic Message Signs (DMS).
 Rather than leaving these DMS blank during non-incident periods, it has been found to be beneficial to motorists by displaying real-time traffic information instead.
 By providing this information to the public, motorists are able to better plan their routes.
 FHWA will provide technical assistance to any TMC that would like to deploy the program.

-To learn more about the Real-Time Traveler Information program, check out the resources and tools, or if you have questions, you can send e-mail to Bob Rupert.
+To learn more about the Real-Time Traveler Information program, check out the resources and tools, or if you have questions, you can send e-mail to John Harding.